Tony3201/Test_Raspberrypi_Temperature/README.md

   sudo mv ./temp /usr/local/bin/

- ##can choose " /usr/bin/ "path for the other os,such as openwrt.
+ ##some OS the path is  " /usr/bin/ "path for the other os,such as openwrt.

 3.command line test;done